 My theme song for the 2008 Nationals, this classic talks about overcoming and pushing through obstacles to reach a dream.
 It even discusses that theme in English and French!
 What could be more "International" agility-like than that?

 "When you see your ship go sailing.
 When you feel your heart is breaking.
 Hold on tight to your dream."

 Thank you ELO.
 I will.

-This song is great for motivating you when you're down, building you up when your crushed and even making you happier when your already happy.
+This song is great for motivating you when you're down, building you up when you're crushed and even making you happier when you're already happy.
 A song about struggling, mountains and the journey, this song even talks about beating the mental game.
 What could be a better song for putting you in the right frame of mind before an agility trial?

 Now, please, don't dis' me.
 I have this song on my agility playlist because it's a good "overcoming the odds" song.
 That being said, it's not my favorite, but because I know it's so many other people's favorite, I had to include it in this list.

 "Don't stop believing.
 Hold on to that feeling."
 Very motivational.